Integral models of reductive groups and integral Mumford-Tate groups: Nonsplit reductive groups

-\begin{proof} { \ } \begin{enumerate} \item Let $L/K$ be a Galois extension over which $G$ splits.
+\begin{proof} Let $N^0$ and $\pi_0(N)$ be the identity component and component group of $N$, respectively. \begin{enumerate} \item Let $L/K$ be a Galois extension over which $G$ splits.
 Let $R$ and $S$ be the rings of integers of $K$ and $L$, respectively.
-Let $N^0$ be the identity component of $N$.
 Then we have the following commutative diagram:

-By theorem \ref{mainsplit}.1 we know that the map on the lower right is finite.
+By Theorem \ref{thm:split}.1 we know that the map on the lower right is finite.
 Furthermore, since $N^0$ is of finite index in $N$, we know that the maps on the upper left and upper right are finite and surjective.
 To show that the map on the lower left is finite, it now suffices to show that the top map is finite.
 Let $\Lambda$ be a lattice in $V$.
-The $N^0(L)$-orbit of $\Lambda_S$ in $\msc{R}(V_L)$ is a Galois-invariant element of $\msc{R}_{N^0}(V_L)$.
+The $N^0(L)$-orbit of $\Lambda_S$ in $\recht{Lat}(V_L)$ is a Galois-invariant element of $\recht{Lat}_{N^0}(V_L)$.
 As a set with an $N^0(L)$-action and a Galois action, this set is isomorphic to $N^0(L)/U$, where $U \subset N^0(L)$ is the stabiliser of $\Lambda_S$; this is a compact open Galois-invariant subgroup of $N^0(L)$.
-If $\Lambda' \in \msc{R}(V)$ is another lattice such that $\Lambda'_S \in N^0(L) \cdot \Lambda_S$, then $\Lambda'_S$ corresponds to a Galois-invariant element of $N^0(L)/U$.
-By \cite{user27056} we see that $N^0$ is reductive, hence $Q(N^0,L/K,U)$ is finite by proposition \ref{qred}.
+If $\Lambda' \in \recht{Lat}(V)$ is another lattice such that $\Lambda'_S \in N^0(L) \cdot \Lambda_S$, then $\Lambda'_S$ corresponds to a Galois-invariant element of $N^0(L)/U$.
+By \cite{user27056} we know that $N^0$ is reductive, hence $Q_{N^0}^{L/K}(U)$ is finite by Proposition \ref{prop:qred}.
 This shows that, given $\Lambda$, there are only finitely many options for $N^0(K) \cdot \Lambda'$.
 Hence the top map of the above diagram is finite, as was to be shown.